-The affirmative vote of the holders of shares representing a plurality of the votes cast by the holders of shares of common stock and preferred stock, voting together as a class, at the annual meeting is required for the election of each Class I director nominee.
+The affirmative vote of the holders of shares representing a plurality of the votes cast by the holders of shares of Class A common stock and Class B common stock, voting together as a class, at the annual meeting is required for the election of each Class II director nominee, other than Mr. Peters, who is the designee of the holders of Class A common stock.
+The affirmative vote of the holders of shares representing a plurality of the votes cast by the holders of Class A common stock at the annual meeting is required for the election of Mr. Peters.
 The affirmative vote of the holders of shares representing a majority of the votes cast by the holders of shares of common stock and preferred stock, voting together as a class, at the annual meeting is required for the ratification of the selection of the company's independent auditors.